October 05 - 10:00

 Consideration of Objection to Notice of Intention to Designate 501 Cole Avenue, under Part IV of the Ontario Heritage Act

 File No. ACS2022-PIE-RHU-0037 - Kitchissippi (Ward 15) Rising from the Built Heritage Sub-Committee meeting of 3 October 2022 Committee recommendations That Council: Proceed with the designation process under Part IV of the Ontario Heritage Act through the passage of a by-law designating the property at 501 Cole Avenue for its cultural heritage value.
-Suspend the notice required under Subsections 29(3) and 34(1) of the Procedure By-law to consider this report at its meeting on October 5, 202... (cont)
+Suspend the notice required under Subsections 29(3) and 34(1) of the Procedure By-law to consider this report at its meeting on October 5, 2022 in order decide this matter within the legislated timeline.

 Designation of 95 Henderson Avenue under Part IV of the Ontario Heritage Act